rasg-affiliates/21cmSense/joss-paper/paper.md

-The 21cm line of neutral hydrogen is a powerful probe of the high-redshift universe, and is the subject of a number of current and upcoming low-frequency radio experiments, including the MWA [@mwa], LOFAR [@lofar], HERA [@hera] and the SKA [@ska].
+The 21cm line of neutral hydrogen is a powerful probe of the high-redshift universe, and is the subject of a number of current and upcoming low-frequency radio experiments, including the MWA [@mwa], LOFAR [@lofar], HERA [@hera] and the SKA [@Pritchard2015].
 21cmSense is a Python package that provides a modular framework for calculating the sensitivity of these experiments, in order to enhance the process of their design.
-This paper presents version 2 of 21cmSense, which has been re-written from the ground up to be more modular and extensible, and to provide a more user-friendly interface -- as well as converting the well-used legacy package, presented in [@pober14] from Python 2 to 3.
+This paper presents version 2 of 21cmSense, which has been re-written from the ground up to be more modular and extensible, and to provide a more user-friendly interface -- as well as converting the well-used legacy package, presented in [@Pober2014] from Python 2 to 3.

 21cmSense computes noise estimates under the framework of *map-making*, in which the many baselines of an interferometer are binned into a UV grid before a Fourier Transform over the frequency axis is performed.
-This is a common approach in the field, although other approaches exist, such the delay-spectrum method [@parsons12].
+This is a common approach in the field, although other approaches exist, such the delay-spectrum method [@Parsons2012].
 The full sensitivity calculation in the map-making approach is rather involved and computationally expensive in its most general form [@fhd], however 21cmSense uses a few key assumptions to accelerate the calculation: